NayoBaez/Lead-Tracker/README.md

 This lead tracker helps you save time by storing your leads onto your local storage with one click of a button.
 Developed in raw JavaScript using the LocalStorage() property to store the browsers data locally.
 The data is fetched from the Chrome API, turned into a string with JSON.stringify then parsed back into an array with the JSON.parse property and rendered out onto the DOM using a For loop.

+## Features in progress:

+- New Interface
+- Copy on click
+- Categorize links in to custom collection
+- Drag & Drog to organize links
+- Delete button per List item

 <img align="right" alt="portfolio" width="350" src="https://raw.githubusercontent.com/NayoBaez/Lead-Tracker/main/_project%20screenshots%20Lead%20tracker.png"></img>

 ## Tech Stack